Meet Benhaven's Board Members

 Since returning to Connecticut Ken has served as the Regional Administrator for both Region 5 and Region 1 at the Department of Children and Families and the Director of Family Services Strategy at the Department of Developmental Services.

-Ken’s focus fully aligns with Behaven’s mission of enabling people with autism and pervasive developmental disorders to participate in community life, exercise productive control over their own lives, have meaningful relationships and associations, be gainfully employed, and experience happiness and personal satisfaction.
+Ken’s focus fully aligns with Benhaven’s mission of enabling people with autism and pervasive developmental disorders to participate in community life, exercise productive control over their own lives, have meaningful relationships and associations, be gainfully employed, and experience happiness and personal satisfaction.

-Carl Casper, Board Chair
+Carl Casper, Board Chair & Acting Secretary

 Mr. Casper has been involved with Benhaven since 2013 and previously was Secretary of the Board.
 Previously, he was a member of the Sarah Seneca Residential Services Board for over ten years.
 Sarah Seneca is a non-profit agency dedicated to providing individualized residential services for individuals with intellectual and developmental disabilities, and autism.